duydo/duydo.github.io/content/consulting.md

 +++
 type = "landing"
-title = "Elasticsearch Consulting" draft = false
+title = "Elasticsearch Consulting" date = "2016-10-18T16:54:21+07:00"
+draft = false
 +++

-With nearly a decade of professional experience working with Elasticsearh and deep understanding of how it works internally, I've helped many customers successfully with Elasticsearch-based solutions.
+With a decade of professional experience working with Elasticsearch and deep understanding of how it works internally, I've helped many customers successfully with Elasticsearch-based solutions.
 I offer followings consulting services:

 - Architect search applications based on your specific use case, data volume, growth needs and business requirements.
 - Optimize queries, index mapping and tune relevancy for existing Elasticsearch implementations.